pinot-contrib/pinot-docs/developers/developers-and-contributors/code-setup.md

 ### Set up IDE

 Import the project into your favorite IDE.
 Set up stylesheet according to your IDE.
 We have provided instructions for intellij and eclipse.
-If you are using other IDEs, please ensure you use stylesheet based on [this](https://github.com/apache/pinot/blob/master/config/codestyle-intellij.xml).
+If you are using other IDEs, ensure you use stylesheet based on [this](https://github.com/apache/pinot/blob/master/config/codestyle-intellij.xml).

 #### Intellij